 Conclusion

-For several reasons, you may want to change the frame rate of a video.
-I hope you can easily convert the video fps to your preferred value with the three introduced tools.
+For smoother viewing experience, you may want to change the frame rate of a video.
+In this article, we provided four practical frame interpolation ways.
+Choose one of them, and hope that you can easily adjust the video fps to your preferred value with introduced tools.

 VidHex is an AI-powered video enhancer that upscales, denoises, colorizes stabilizes, and improves video quality in 1 click.